-Gaining a perfect healthy body and maintaining it, is not a child’s play.
-Every one of us dreams for an ideal hour glass figure but definitely it’s a hard nut to crack.
-Many of us are struggling to put weight down while some are overwrought on being skinny.
+Gaining a perfectly healthy body and maintaining it, is not a child’s play.
+Every one of us dreams for an ideal hour glass figure but definitely, it’s a hard nut to crack.
+Many of us are struggling to put the weight down while some are overwrought on being skinny.
 Whereas the ULTIMATE GOAL of every person is to be in SHAPE.

 The answer to every question is not a low diet, the answer is a healthy diet and balance is the key to getting it right.
-Now what do i mean by a healthy diet.
-It means eating a wide variety of foods in the right proportions and consuming its right amount to maintain a healthy body weight.
+Now, what do I mean by a healthy diet?
+It means eating a wide variety of foods in the right proportions and consuming its.

 Nutritionists have explained, that our nutritional needs vary according to our sex age size and activity levels and have scheduled the different daily nutrient requirements for men and women.
-Typically a women require less nutrients than men with the exception of salt and fiber.
+Typically women require fewer nutrients than men with the exception of salt and fiber.

 Most of the people of our generation are no more morning persons.
 Rolling out of bed 15 minutes before office or university time is habitual, moreover if you don’t want to miss your first lecture in university or want to avoid remonstrance of your boss, the first thought that strike your mind is “skip breakfast dude and save time” and exactly that’s a point from where actual problem starts.